theQuert/XPS-9360-macOS/README.md

         setup_var 0x85C 0x01     // Negative voltage for 0x85A
 ```
    ## Things to do if you swap the SSD after using for a while...(Optional settings)
-   #### Format SSD with 4K sectors for APFS - You would need to make a Linux Bootable Drive
+   #### Format SSD with 4K sectors for `APFS` - You would need to make a Linux Bootable Drive
-  Choose any Linux distribution you like, I prefer [Ubuntu](https://www.ubuntu.com/download/desktop)
+     - Choose any Linux distribution you like, I prefer [Ubuntu](https://www.ubuntu.com/download/desktop)
      - Under Windows environment, you need to burn [Ubuntu](https://www.ubuntu.com/download/desktop) Disk image to USB Drive.
      - Boot with the Linux bootable drive.
      - using `nvme-cli` formatting into `4K sectors` to work better with `APFS`, see the giude
          https://www.tonymacx86.com/threads/guide-sierra-on-hp-spectre-x360-native-kaby-lake-support.228302/
+   #### Time to clone system and data to the new SSD
-   - You need a external NVMe reader to carry your new SSD as a external drive.
+     - You will need a external NVMe reader to carry your new SSD as a external drive.
-   - Under Hackintosh environment, using `Disk Utility` format your new SSD as APFS format.
+     - Under Hackintosh environment, using `Disk Utility` format your new SSD as `APFS` format.
      - Using [Carbon Copy Cloner](https://bombich.com/download), to clone the whole System Disk to your new drive.
-   -  When [Carbon Copy Cloner](https://bombich.com/download) done, you can set your Startup Disk as the new SSD drive to test if it works fine.
+     -  When [Carbon Copy Cloner](https://bombich.com/download) done, you can set your `Startup Disk` to the new SSD drive to test if it works fine.
      -  If it works fine, shutdown the system, and use the screw to swap your SSD with the new one.
      -  Now, it's time to enjoy...

    ## Credits
    #### [the-darkvoid](https://github.com/the-darkvoid/XPS9360-macOS)